There are crucial processes such as accounting, tracking in your e-commerce business. Achieve these with a single program: Microsoft Excel.

 How to Conduct GAP Analysis?

 You can follow the essential steps for conducting your analysis and discover what needs to be done to reach your goal.
-Here are 5 steps.
+Here are 8 steps:

-Before heading towards the goal, first you need be aware of your existing situation and your main focus.
+Before heading towards the goal, first, you need to be aware of your existing situation and your main focus.

 You should direct your focus on whichever processes or features you want to improve.